-Those offences in which compromise can be done at the instance of the party, are compoundable in nature.
-Hence, a compromise is available in the offence of House trespass.
+Those offenses in which compromise can be done at the instance of the party, are compoundable in nature.
+Hence, a compromise is available in the offense of House trespass.
 If the aggrieved party gives consent, without any force or undue influence, to compromise.
 In such a case, they can avoid a trial.

-In an offence, police have authority to release an offender on bail.
-The offence of House-trespass in enumerated under the list of Bailable offences.
+In an offense, police have the authority to release an offender on bail.
+The offense of House-trespass in enumerated under the list of Bailable offences.
 Hence, a person accused of House-trespass has the option to get bail.
 One can provide for security to get the bail.

 A person commits House-trespass upon entering any property of others with a criminal intention.
 For entering, it is not necessary to enter completely, but any part of the body is sufficient to construe House-trespass.
 The Offence is Compoundable as it is easy to compromise outside the court and the nature of the crime is less serious as it does not harm the body of the individual.
 Whereas, Cognizable as the police requires to act as soon as possible on the complaint.
 If the police have to wait for the warrant it will be too late.